What to Look for in a Spa Pool: Our best tips

 Support, service, and warranty

-There is comfort in purchasing from an established business that understands their product well and is generally available seven days a week to answer your inquiries and deal with any concerns that you have about the spa pool or hot tub.
+There is comfort in purchasing from an established business that understands their product well and is generally available seven days a week to answer your inquiries and deal with any concerns that you have about the spa pool.

 As a general rule, you need to talk to Swimming Pool and Spa Association of Australia (SPASA) registered members and avoid purchasing spa products online.
 You might be able to save a few dollars on a cheaper spa pool online, but it might cost you more in the long run in terms of repair or replacement.
 You should also carefully run through warranty details as well as checking the approach of the spa business, whether they permit you to select what you want and will not pressure you to buy something you don't want.